MateuszDabrowski/elquent/README.md

 #### Module for modification of multiple assets

-- Adds redirect script to completed campaigns landing pages
+- Adds redirect script to completed campaigns landing pages and saves list in shared content

 ---